 Significant Professional Service and Activities

-Ad hoc reviewer for the National Science Foundation (NSF), National Institutes of Health (NIH), ACS Petroleum Research Fund, Hungarian Academy of Sciences, ACS Arthur F. Findeis Award
+Ad hoc reviewer for the National Science Foundation (NSF), National Institutes of Health (NIH), ACS Petroleum Research Fund, Hungarian Academy of Sciences

-Currently mentoring: 7 PhD Graduate Students and 1 Post-Doctoral Fellow.
-Completed mentoring: 3 Post-Doctoral Fellows, 2 PhD Graduate Students, 7 Undergraduate Students, and 5 High School Students.
+Currently mentoring: 9 PhD Graduate Students and 1 Post-Doctoral Fellow.
+Completed mentoring: 7 Post-Doctoral Fellows, 2 PhD Graduate Students, 2 MS Graduate Students; 10 Undergraduate Students; 8 High School Students.
+Students mentored by Prof. Nemes have received 37 awards to PhD Graduate Students, 15 awards to Undergraduate Students, and 3 awards to High School Students.

-Topics: Bioanalytical Mass Spectrometry, Microanalytical Separations, Metabolomics, Proteomics, Systems Biology, Cell and Developmental Biology, Neuroscience, Human Health
+Topics: Bioanalytical Mass Spectrometry, Microanalytical Separations, Metabolomics, Proteomics, Systems Cell Biology, Cell and Developmental Biology, Neuroscience, Human Health, Artificial Intelligence

 Objective 1.
 We Build Trace-sensitive Mass Spectrometry Platforms for Metabolites